How Prompt Injection Attacks Work

 🔑 Key Takeaway: Every major AI system has been hit by prompt injection.
 The attacks are evolving from simple "ignore instructions" to multi-hop chains through tools, images, and code repositories.
 Defense requires thinking about the entire attack surface — not just the chat input.

-Defenses — What Actually Works
+Defenses — What Actually Works (And What Doesn't)

 Defense Effectiveness Matrix